lgpinguim/LearningC/C++ Diary.md

 A vector is a container in the C++ Standard Template Library.

-Can grow and shrink in size t execution time with similar semantics and syntax as arrays.
+Can grow and shrink in size at execution time with similar semantics and syntax as arrays.

-very efficient and cn use functions like sort, reverse, find and more.
+very efficient and can use functions like sort, reverse, find and more.

 	#include<vector>
 	using namespace std;